 When COIVD hit, for the first time in twenty-two years, I painted for a whole year in one place, Morelia.
 Because many people were suffering, it was hard to be blissful.
 On the other hand, I took full advantage of the opportunity, painting the better part of every day, and for the first time doing it in a studio -- my own newly-built studio on our Mexican rooftop.
 Wow.

-But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, and on Matinicus.
-I'll spend August painting in Colorado.
-And although I miss my studio, I'm also embracing what all the moves bring to my art.
+But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, Colorado and on Matinicus.
 Each time I change locations there's a shift, a new idea having to do with my surroundings and the people I'm with.
 Making do with limited supplies and space provokes my creativity.

 Although I can't find his exact quote, I credit the late artist Robert Genn with saying, "fall in love with your process."
 After twenty -some years, I understand mine and know how to live joyfully with it.
 I can come to any paper, canvas, or board wherever I land and make art with what I packed or what's on hand.

 My biggest challenge is having my paintings in two different countries.
 For this reason, what's shown on this site is the artwork I can ship now.
 When I return to Mexico in October, this site will have the work I can ship from there.

 Thanks for your interest and please sign up for my emailing list on the Contact page.